WTy-2/spec/src/declarations.md

 It is critical to soundess of the WTy2 language that instances do not overlap.
 The rules for avioding overlap can be summarised as:

 - If the instance head is open, that instance must be in the same module as the type declaration and no other instances can be written.
-- If the instance head is closed, either the instance must be in the same module as the type declaration, or all implementing patterns must contain at least one variant tag that was defined in the same module.
+- If the instance head is closed, either the instance must be in the same module as the type declaration, or all implementing patterns must contain at least one variant tag that was defined in the same module (in other words: it must be impossible to write this instance in some other module without importing the one you are writing the instance in).

 ### Named Instances

 WTy2 supports "named instances" as an alternative to the newtype pattern.

-The exact semantics and syntax of this feature are WIP, but the goal is to have something at least as powerful as Haskell's "deriving via" extension: enabling overridable default superclass definitions.
+The exact semantics and syntax of this feature are WIP, but the goal is to have something at least as powerful as Haskell's "deriving via" extension: enabling overridable default superclass instances.

 ## Data Declarations

 Data declarations define "variants".
 These appear similar to functions but instead of producing arbitrary values after executing some computation, they create tagged versions of whatever type they are declared to take as parameter.

 The suggested implementation is for tags to all share the same 32-bit space of values.
-If it is possible at compile-time (via types) to know the value of a tag, then it should not be present at runtime.
+As an optimisation, it is suggested that this tag is elided in cases where it is known at compile-time.

 I.e: In the below program